Machine learning methods for finite population parameter estimation in survey sampling: FINAL REMARKS

 In recent years, ML methods have been increasingly used to estimate the nuisance functions involved in these procedures, such as the selection probability or the outcome regression function.
 These flexible data-adaptive methods can help mitigate the risk of model misspecification when simple parametric models are inadequate.
 A number of recent studies have explored the use of ML techniques in the context of data integration, including the use of classification and regression trees, random forests, or boosting methods to estimate propensity scores or outcome models (e.g., \cite{ferri2020propensity, ferri2022weight, ferri2024estimating, beaumont2024handling}).
 These approaches aim to improve robustness to model misspecification and to better capture complex relationships between the study variable and auxiliary variables.
 However, the use of ML in this context raises important questions regarding statistical inference.
 In particular, standard estimators may inherit the slow convergence rates of ML estimators, which can lead to non-negligible bias and invalid confidence intervals.\\

 As noted by \cite{seaman2025debiased}, the existing literature on data integration has largely focused on point estimation and has paid comparatively little attention to the validity of statistical inference when ML estimators are used for the nuisance functions.
 To address this issue, \cite{seaman2025debiased} proposed a framework based on DML, which combines doubly robust estimators with cross-fitting to obtain asymptotically normal estimators even when flexible ML methods are used.
-To the best of our knowledge, this work represents the first theoretical justification for the use of DML methods in the context of data integration combining probability and nonprobability samples.
+To the best of our knowledge, this work is among the first to provide a theoretical justification specifically for DML methods with cross-fitting and data-adaptive nuisance estimation in the context of data integration combining probability and non-probability samples.